Increasingly sought after by self builders and home improvers, underfloor heating makes it onto many a wish list, and it’s not hard to see why.

 Where UFH is added to an existing radiator system then a different control system will be needed.
 Luckily wireless thermostats (some of which can be controlled with a phone app) make installation far easier.

 Ultimately, the efficiency and success of an underfloor heating system will depend on the quality and design.
-Therefore, choosing a supplier who offers a good design service and aftercare is important.
+Choosing a supplier who offers a good design service and aftercare is important.
 A specialist underfloor heating company is often best placed to achieve this.

-If the design is wrong it is unlikely that the homeowner will know until they have lived in the house for a whole heating season — by which time it’s probably too late.
+If the design is wrong it is unlikely that the homeowner will know until they have lived in the house for a whole heating season — by which time it might be too late.

 What is Electric Underfloor Heating?